Arghadip-Chatterjee/CarePulse/README.md

 Carepulse is a modern, full-stack medical appointment management system built to streamline patient-doctor interactions.
 Patients can schedule, manage, and cancel appointments, while doctors can access and update schedules in real-time.
 Also, Prescription Storage is Available along with Online Meetings

+Also AI Prescription analysis can be done and AI based consulation on the Prescription and Symptoms can be done

 ---

 ## LIVE LINK - https://care-pulse-two-bice.vercel.app/